fluffos/fluffos/docs/efun/contrib/roll_MdN.md

 ### SYNOPSIS

-    int roll_MdN(int, int)
+    int roll_MdN(int number_of_dice, int sides_of_die, void | int bonus)

 ### DESCRIPTION

-    roll 1st in times a 2nd int sided die and add all rolls, returns sum
+    This efun will roll the sides_of_die number_of_dice times and return the result as a sum.

+    The third int (bonus) is optional and represents a bonus amount that will be applied to each roll.